papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/overview.md

 ### Foreign Assets

-Foreign assets in Asset Hub are assets that originate from a different blockchain than Asset Hub itself.
-These assets can be native tokens from different parachains or tokens from other consensus systems, such as Ethereum.
-Once a foreign asset is added to Asset Hub, users have the ability to transfer this token from its original blockchain to Asset Hub and utilize it like any other asset.
+Asset Hub considers assets originating from a different blockchain to be foreign assets.
+These assets can be native tokens from various parachains or other consensus systems like Ethereum.
+Once a foreign asset is added to Asset Hub, users can transfer this token from its original blockchain to Asset Hub and utilize it like any other asset.

 A significant difference lies in the method used for their identification.
 Unlike the Assets pallet, foreign assets use [`XCM Multilocation`](https://wiki.polkadot.network/docs/learn/xcm/fundamentals/multilocation-summary){target=_blank} instead of integers to identify assets, making asset identification much more versatile.